-Throughout my years of teaching and coaching hundreds of Black women to start and grow their businesses, I’ve found that the biggest hurdle to our success is not necessarily doing the day-to-day work – such as the marketing or the sales, etc.
+Throughout my years of helping hundreds of Black women to build profitable coaching businesses, I’ve found that the biggest hurdle to our success is not necessarily doing the day-to-day work – such as the marketing or the sales, etc.

 It’s actually our mindset.

 More specifically, it’s our limiting beliefs about money and what’s possible for us.